93million/catkeys/README.md

 ## What is CATKeys?

 CATKeys is a [Node.JS](https://nodejs.org/) library.
 It is an implementation of TLS/SSL client certificates for mutual authentication.
-It is useful when you want to guarantee that only authenticated clients can communicate with a server using HTTPS or a TLS connection.
+It is useful when you want to guarantee that only authenticated clients can communicate with a server using HTTPS or a TLS connection, to protect things like private web services only intended for use by privilledged clients.

 Mutual authentication means that clients will only connect to valid servers; while servers will only allow valid clients to connect.
 Authentication takes place in the TLS/SSL protocol and is invisible to your codebase.
 This means there is no authentication to handle as a developer - if you are receiving the request then both the server and client have been validated by each other.